ndronos/c-nomorph/Adamson-2011/README.md

 And yet, despite on being so widely used and so important, C is widely disparaged.
 It is easy, and popular, and eminently tolerated, to bitch and complain about C's primitiveness.

+I've already had my say about this, in the PragPub article Punk Rock Languages, in which I praised C's lack of artifice and abstraction, its directness, and its ruthlessness.
+...

 (Adamson, 2011)
 ```